plipp/informatica-scala-2016/docs/bot-development/readme.md

     $ cd $SCD_HOME
     $ sbt
-    > ~ deploy  //sbt listens for code changes and automatically deploys them
+    > ~deploy  //sbt listens for code changes and automatically deploys them
 ```

 Open `$SCD_HOME/src/main/scala/Bot.scala` and change the response of the `ControlFunction` to "Hello World".
 Check on the gameboard, that the response text in fact changed.
+If not, press 'r' on the game board and check again.

 # References